bitcoin/bitcoin/doc/policy/mempool-replacements.md

    *Rationale*: See [BIP125
    explanation](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki#motivation).

-2. The replacement transaction only include an unconfirmed input if that input was included in one of the directly conflicting transactions.
-An unconfirmed input spends an output from a currently-unconfirmed transaction.

-   *Rationale*: When RBF was originally implemented, the mempool did not keep track of ancestor feerates yet.
-This rule was suggested as a temporary restriction.

-3. The replacement transaction pays an absolute fee of at least the sum paid by the original transactions.
+2. The replacement transaction pays an absolute fee of at least the sum paid by the original transactions.

    *Rationale*: Only requiring the replacement transaction to have a higher feerate could allow an